Map of New York City, New York – Geography, Attractions & Stats (2024)

 Manhattan, the city’s heart, is packed with history and cultural landmarks.
 Originally a Dutch trading post, it now houses Wall Street and the United Nations headquarters.

-With 8.1 million people calling the city home—and nearly 20 million in the surrounding metropolitan area—New York City’s population is larger than the entire population of countries like Chile or the Netherlands.
+With 8.1 million people calling the city home—and nearly 20 million in the surrounding metropolitan area—New York City’s population is larger than the entire population of countries like Chile or the Netherlands but still it is not the capital of NY state.

 Geography Map of New York City